UZ-Computer-Scientists/.github/profile/README.md

 We're a growing team of computer scientists, interface designers, and programmers to data scientists from the University of Zimbabwe.
 We believe in the power of open source and collaboration to help more people create robust software.

 We always seek like-minded individuals from the University of Zimbabwe to join our mission.
-If you share our passion for learning by doing and continuous self-development, contribute to our code, join our team, or become a customer.
+If you share our passion for learning by doing, and continuous self-development, contribute to our code, join our team, or become a customer.